OkGoDoIt/OpenAI-API-dotnet/README.md

 ## Status
 Updated to work with the current API as of February 2, 2023.
 Added Files and Embedding endpoints.
 Removed the Search endpoint as OpenAI has removed that API.
+Potentially breaking change with v1.4:  The various endpoints (Completions, Models, etc) and related classes have each moved into their own namespaces, for example `OpenAI_API.Completions.CompletionRequest` and `OpenAI_API.Models.Model.DavinciText`.
+You may need to add `using`s or fully qualify names in exisitng code.

 Thank you [@GotMike](https://github.com/gotmike), [@gmilano](https://github.com/gmilano), [@metjuperry](https://github.com/metjuperry), and [@Alexei000](https://github.com/Alexei000) for your contributions!